 If that sounds nuts, look at sports.
 NFL is an ad-supported, home-watching event.
 Those TV contracts are in the billions.
 Stadium tickets are a bonus.
 And just as fans look forward to Saturday (for college football) or Sunday (for pro football), I think you could make Friday nights the order-a-pizza-and-watch-a-new-film night.
 Especially in the age of social media, where watching a day late means missing out on a communal experience.

-8 replies to “I Propose a New Christmas Tradition”
+8 responses to “I Propose a New Christmas Tradition”